CodeWringer/ambersteel/documents/en/ruleset/rules.md

 You are encouraged to craft your own world to play in.
 You decide what species (like humans) exist, what nations and cultures vow for supremacy and what fantastical landscapes exist.
 Is magic prevalent?
 What types of magic exist?
 You decide.
 This world, is yours.

 Your players can aid in crafting the world.
 Usually during play, rather than outside of it.
 If you allow them to change your world through their actions, it becomes a much more dynamic and almost life-like beast.

+#### **Bring NPCs To Life**
+Non-player characters (**NPC**s) are all the people of your world, that aren't the **PC**s. **NPC**s are one of your most important tools to bring your world to life and make it interesting and engaging to your players.
+More often than not, the most interesting sessions involve heavy or mindful use of **NPC**s.
+See them as you do real people.
+There are no rules or mechanics dictating how they should behave.

+Much like the **PC**s, or in fact real people, **NPC**s lead their own lives, with their own ambitions, beliefs, instincts, strengths and weaknesses.
+Keeping track of all of the numbers that implies, can become quite the challenge.
+But you won't have to come up with all those numbers right away.

+Whenever the **PC**s encounter someone new, all you really need, is a rough idea of *who* that **NPC** *is*.
+You don't have to know all their history right away, nor all of their strengths, weaknesses or even their agenda.
+Invent those as needed and just keep notes on that.

+And *who* an **NPC** is, depends on several factors, such as:
+* their social status (e. g. a noble vs. a peasant)
+* their cultural background
+* their physique
+* their occupation (e. g. a carpenter vs. a professional soldier)
+* their financial status
+* what you *think* their agenda *should be*

+While putting on an accent and visibly acting out the quirks of an **NPC** certainly helps in bringing them to life, what's more important is how they interact with the **PC**s.
+Are they supportive of the **PC**s?
+Do they offer a warm meal whenever they see the **PC**s or do they bar their door and close the window curtains?
+Do they stand up defiantly or cower meekly, when they interact with the **PC**s?

+More often than not, you'll have **NPC**s be the source of quests and adventures for the **PC**s.
+But you can also have some **NPC**s that work for the **PC**s.
+This, especially, gives players a greater sense of agency, in your world.
+It allows them to move pieces on the board, so to speak.

+You also get to use **NPC**s as a tool to feed players information (or false rumors) about the world they're in.
+Be careful how you approach this, though.
+Players have a tendency to assume everything the **GM** says is true.
+So when an **NPC** feeds them false information, they tend not to question it.
+Before you can effectively use false information as a tool, you'll have to establish that **NPC**s will not always speak the truth.
+Perhaps by introducing an **NPC** very early on, who will tell the most outrageous lies.
+Maybe even about the **PC**s.
+That would certainly make your players sceptical.
+But the specifics of this are entirely up to you and your specific game.

+#### Use The Senses
+When you describe scenes, not just what one can see is of relevance.
+What are the **PC**s' other senses picking up?
+What about hearing?
+Smell?
+Do the mages sense the flow of magic?
+What's the temperature like?
+Is the air damp or dry?
+Is the ground trembling from a giant's heavy footfalls?

+Try to pick only the most significant and most symbolic influences on the senses for your scene.
+There is little point in describing the gentle rustle of the wind in the leaves, whenever the **PC**s enter a forest.
+But if there is a strong stench of decay in the air, then that's probably noteworthy.

+More often than not, players would be on the look-out for anything out of the ordinary in a given scene.
+So anything obvious to the **PC**s, anything that *should* stand out to them, you should describe to them.
+And that includes smells, noises, temperature, humidity, etc.

+Of course, sometimes, describing a peaceful and soothing scene can be a welcome and effective change.
+After a harrowing fight, the **PC**s might enter a safe area, where you describe it as a peaceful meadow or serene village or anything along those lines.

 ### Your Game
 There is an *unspoken social contract* between you, the **GM** and your players.
 Everyone at the table agrees that you get to call the shots.
 You present every scenario and the challenges that go with it.
 The players have to come up with the answers and solutions.